autumn-na/great-ecg/README.md

 ### Project Goal
 To convert the ECG Signal so that the machine does not know whose signal it is.

+### Code Description
+It was programmed as python, and Google Colab.
+MinhyoungNa_Classifier_Update_022421_copy.ipynb
+* Implementation of Classifier

+MinhyoungNa_VAE_Poisoning_Update_022421.ipynb
+* Implementation of VAE, which modifies ECG Signal

 ## Preliminary

 ### Variational Auto Encoder (VAE)